 Average Weather in Kashgar China

-In Kashgar, the temperature typically varies from 15°F to 89°F over the course of the year, and is rarely below 7°F or above 96°F.
+In Kashgar, the summers are long, warm, and mostly clear; the winters are short, freezing, and partly cloudy; and it is dry year round.
+Over the course of the year, the temperature typically varies from 15°F to 89°F and is rarely below 7°F or above 96°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Kashgar, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

 The clearer part of the year in Kashgar begins around June 10 and lasts for 4.4 months, ending around October 22.
 On August 9, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 90% of the time, and overcast or mostly cloudy 9% of the time.

 The cloudier part of the year begins around October 22 and lasts for 7.6 months, ending around June 10.
 On March 26, the cloudiest day of the year, the sky is overcast or mostly cloudy 62% of the time, and clear, mostly clear, or partly cloudy 38% of the time.

 Kashgar does not experience significant seasonal variation in the frequency of wet days (i.e., those with greater than 0.04 inches of liquid or liquid-equivalent precipitation).
 The frequency ranges from 0% to 7%, with an average value of 3%.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Kashgar changes throughout the year.